 Farming is a unique way of life.
 We have schedules we must stick to, and plans we make months in advance to have a successful harvest.
 Despite all the planning, we still have to be flexible because so much of our work depends on the weather.
 We often find ourselves having to change our plans weekly, or even daily, to accommodate weather that is happening, about to happen, or already happened.
 Welcome to farming!

 Each and every farm task is important.
-Some of the jobs we may assign to you can seem odd or trivial, but much of the work we assign must be completed before other essential work can be started.
+Some of the jobs we may assign to you can seem odd or trivial, but much of the work we assign must be successfully completed before the next essential step can be started.

 As a working share member of Vollmecke Orchards & CSA, you are an important part of our main mission, which is feeding our members.
 If you don’t show up when you are scheduled and your share of the work doesn’t get done, other workers cannot do their jobs and the crops and harvest schedules could be affected.

 - We ask that you pick a regular day (or days), and stick to that schedule as much as possible.
+Anytime between Monday through Saturday, 7:30 AM to 7:00 PM is helpful for us, though most work is done in the morning hours (before it gets too hot!).
 Knowing how many helpers we have each day assists us tremendously in our planning.
 We understand that it can be difficult to maintain a strict schedule for this length of time, and we can be flexible, as long as we receive schedule changes in advance.
-Many workshare members choose to begin their work commitments earlier than the start of the CSA season to “bank” hours before the official season starts.
+Many work share members choose to begin their work commitments earlier than the start of the CSA season to “bank” hours before the official season starts.
 This can help offset any absences during vacations etc.

-Working on a farm looks casual and fun, and it certainly has these moments.
+- Working on a farm looks casual and fun, and it certainly has these moments.
 But working on a farm is called “labor” for a good reason: it is hard work that requires the strength, expertise and endurance of many people in order to succeed.
 You will get hot, wet, muddy, tired, sweaty and cold (not necessarily in that order, and hopefully not all on the same day).
-We just want to make sure you know what you are in for before you commit!
+Expect to help with planting, weeding, harvesting, washing vegetables, packing, cleaning, or other farm tasks.